Abd0id/securecore-mvc-auth/README.md

 ## Author

-Project developed as part of a learning assignment to demonstrate MVC architecture, OOP principles, and secure authentication systems.
+Project developed as part of a learning assignment to demonstrate MVC architecture, layered design, OOP principles, and secure authentication systems.